Governor General of Canada: Residences and household

-Rideau Hall, located in Ottawa, is the official residence of the Canadian monarch and of the governor general and is thus the location of the viceregal household and the Chancellery of Honours.
+Rideau Hall, in Ottawa, is the official residence of the Canadian monarch and of the governor general and is thus the location of the viceregal household and the Chancellery of Honours.
 For a part of each year since 1872, governors general have also resided at the Citadel (La Citadelle) in Quebec City, Quebec.
 A governor general's wife is known as the chatelaine of Rideau Hall, though there is no equivalent term for a governor general's husband.